|

 et al.

-Efficacy of low tidal volume ventilation in
+Efficacy of low tidal volume

-patients with different clinical risk
+ventilation in patients with different

-factors for acute lung injury and the acute
+clinical risk factors for acute lung injury

 Am J Respir Crit Care Med